 Cards of note in those first seven include innovative Topps executive Sy Berger (No. 6), Election Committee card No. 4 includes Hall of Famers Frank Frisch and Hank Greenberg, along with media members.
 No. 5 features Joel Shorin of Topps, media members, and Hall of Famers.
 No. 7 is a “Topps Salutes Joe Garagiola” card.

-Cards 8 through 12 show the previous years’ Rookie All-Star Teams, using 10 “floating head” mug shots against a light blue background.
+Cards 8 through 12 show the previous years’ Rookie All-Star Teams from 1959-1963, using 10 “floating head” mug shots against a light blue background.

 Luis Tiant’s card is numbered 34A, so the set tops out at No. 35 (the Rookie of the Year trophy).
 Tiant was featured because he was Topps’ Minor League Player of the Year.

-By far, the most valuable card in the set is No. 12, the 1963 Topps All-Star Rookie Team.
-This card features Pete Rose, Rusty Staub, Al Weis, Pete Ward, Jimmie Hall, Vic Davalillo, Tommy Harper, Jesse Gonder, Ray Culp and Gary Peters.
-Only 13 of these cards have been registered with PSA, and only two grade as high as PSA 9.
-A PSA 8 version of the 1963 rookies sold for $3,480.75 (including buyer’s premium) in a Mile High Card Company auction in November 2010.
-A complete, 36-card box — including the presentation case — fetched $3,107 in a Heritage Auctions sale on May 2, 2008.
+By far, the most valuable card in the set is No. 12, the 1963 Topps All-Star Rookie Team, which features Pete Rose, Rusty Staub, Al Weis, Pete Ward, Jimmie Hall, Vic Davalillo, Tommy Harper, Jesse Gonder, Ray Culp and Gary Peters.
+One of three PSA 9 copies sold for $10,750 in October of 2020.

-The Topps Rookie All-Star Banquet card set is quirky and interesting.
-It represents a slice of Topps’ history and the company’s desire to honor rookies.
+The Topps Rookie All-Star Banquet card set is certainly quirky and interesting.
+It’s a one-and-done issue and represents a slice of Topps’ history.